Azure/azure-powershell/src/SecurityInsights/SecurityInsights/help/New-AzSentinelBookmark.md

 ```

 ## DESCRIPTION
-The **New-AzSentinelBookmark** cmdlet creates a Bookmark from the specified workspace.
+The **New-AzSentinelBookmark** cmdlet creates a Bookmark from the specified workspace.<br/>
+Bookmarks are used to save a query, comment or tag for a specific incident.<br/>
 You can use the *Confirm* parameter and $ConfirmPreference Windows PowerShell variable to control whether the cmdlet prompts you for confirmation.

 ## EXAMPLES